 The robo-advisor creates portfolios with a mix of SoFi ETFs, as well as ETFs from other companies including Vanguard, iShares and VanEck HY.
 It will also show the expected SoFi Automated Investing returns for each portfolio.

 You are free to pick another investment style besides the recommendation.
 For example, if SoFi suggests a moderate portfolio, you can still sign up for an aggressive one.
 However, you can’t request for it to change specific ETFs in a recommended portfolio.
-Once you pick an investment strategy, though, you aren’t stuck with it; you are able to change it at any time.
+Once you pick an investment strategy, though, you aren’t stuck with it.
+You can change it at any time in your account dashboard.

-SoFi offers fractional investing for their ETFs.
-If you don’t have enough to buy a full share of an ETF, it would allow you to buy a fractional piece based on how much you invest.
+SoFi offers fractional shares for its robo-advisory clients.
 For example, if a stock ETF costs $100 per share and you have $50 left to invest, your account would still buy you half a share of the ETF, rather than just leaving you with the $50 uninvested.

 The SoFi Automated Investing platform does not offer much support in terms of tax efficiency.
 While it does let you set up your account as an IRA, which can reduce taxes on your investment gains, the robo-advisor itself does not include tools or features to actively reduce your taxes, such as tax-loss harvesting.
-The platform also does not use Smart Beta, which is a more advanced form of indexing that seeks to maximize returns.
+The platform also does not use Smart Beta or Direct Indexing, which are more advanced forms of indexing that seek to maximize returns.

-SoFi does not charge an annual management fee for its Automated Investing program.
+SoFi does not charge an annual management fee for its Automated Investing program at present.
 Instead, SoFi Automated Investing fees are based on the expense ratios of running the ETFs for your portfolio.
 What you’ll pay for SoFi Automated Investing fees depends on the breakdown of your portfolio.

 SoFi also charges miscellaneous fees for certain administration issues, such as insufficient funds for a transaction, paper statements or transferring your account balance to another brokerage.